 Average Salary: As an Auditor, you can easily earn between INR 4-5 Lakhs per year.
 With good experience, you can even gain up to INR 10 Lakhs per year.

 Stock Market is another area that many people like but have a tiny idea about how it works.
 So if you like stocks and trends in the Stock Market, you should opt for this job.
-So what does a Stock Broker do basically?
-A stockbroker, also known as an investment broker or financial adviser(more broadly), is a professional trader.
+So what does a Stock Broker do, basically?
+A more broadly, a stockbroker, also known as an investment broker or financial adviser(more broadly), is a professional trader.
 A stockbroker will help people invest in the right shares in the stock market so that the clients can make maximum profit.

 Average Salary: As Stock Broker, you can easily earn between INR 3-4 Lakhs per year.
 With good skills, you can even gain up to INR 8 Lakhs per year.